 Support summer reading.

 Encourage your child to read over the summer.
-It doesn’t matter what it is—books, magazines online content.
-Reading anything during the long break can make his transition back to the classroom easier.
-It also can keep him from losing skills he’s already learned.
+It doesn’t matter what it is — books, magazines, or online content.
+Reading anything during the long break can make your teen’s transition back to the classroom easier.
+It also can keep your high-schooler from losing skills they’ve already learned.